CSUG/HouseMD/README.md

 HouseMD is a command-line tool for dianosing Java process in runtime.
-It's inspirattion came from [BTrace](http://rdc.taobao.com/team/jm/archives/509), but more easier to use.
+It's inspiration came from [BTrace](http://rdc.taobao.com/team/jm/archives/509), but more easier to use.

 # Features